Place

 The Los Angeles County Hall of Administration is a monumental example of the Late Moderne architectural style designed by noted, local architects and artists.
 The team both designed the Hall of Administration and adjacent Los Angeles County Courthouse as part of the 1947 Civic Center Master Plan.
 This plan transformed a large portion of Bunker Hill through the westward expansion of the Civic Center and created the east-west axis of government buildings that frame today’s Grand Park.

-The County Hall of Administration was completed in 1960 and until today has served as the seat of the County government.
+The County Hall of Administration was completed in 1960 and has served as the seat of the County government.
 In November 2024, the L.A.
 County Board of Supervisors voted to purchase the Gas Tower Company and consolidate staff operations at the building.

 About This Place